kv-053-devops/logicapp/README.md

-# logic-srv
+# Description
-The service for devops team traiding app
+The "Logic"` microservice for Devops kv-053

-the new project
+## Requirements
+* Python3.6
+* Flask server is used